 Perhaps closest to his heart is the Mike & Jessica McCarthy Golf Invitational.
 Established in June 2010, the tournament benefits the American Family Children’s Hospital in Madison, Wis.
-In just seven years, the event has raised funds that have helped the hospital expand with two new floors, a neonatal intensive-care unit and additional pediatric beds.
+In just eight years, the event has raised funds that have helped the hospital expand with two new floors, a neonatal intensive-care unit and additional pediatric beds.
 Coach McCarthy and his family are committed to further developing and improving resources and facilities at the hospital to meet the needs of sick children.

-Including projected contributions in 2016, the McCarthy Family Foundation has made donations to benefit numerous charities, projects and institutions during his 10-plus seasons as head coach.
+Including projected contributions in 2017, the McCarthy Family Foundation has made donations to benefit numerous charities, projects and institutions during his 11-plus seasons as head coach.
 McCarthy established the foundation with the intent of fostering a long-term philanthropic commitment by his family beyond his NFL career.
 Beneficiaries have included organizations throughout Wisconsin, Kansas and his hometown of Pittsburgh.
 Some of the organizations that have benefited from the foundation, or from McCarthy personally, include: Autism Society of Northwest Wisconsin, Baker University, Cure Autism Now Foundation, Green Bay Boys and Girls Club, Greenfield Baseball Association, Greenfield Organization, Jackie Nitschke Center, Little Sisters of the Poor, Seven Loaves Project, St. Mary’s Hospital Medical Center, St. Rosalia Academy, Midwest Athletes Against Childhood Cancer and the American Red Cross.

 Additionally, McCarthy has served as honorary chairperson and participated in numerous charitable events around the state, including serving as honorary chairperson for the local Cerebral Palsy Telethon and working with the American Heart Association on its Red Cap campaign to recognize heart disease and stroke survivors and to raise awareness of those conditions.